 Not only is Orem a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Orem a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 The citizens of Orem are very well educated compared to the average community in the nation: 38.71% of adults in Orem have a bachelor's degree or even advanced degree.

 The per capita income in Orem in 2010 was $23,818, which is middle income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $95,272 for a family of four.
 However, Orem contains both very wealthy and poor people as well.

 Orem is a very ethnically-diverse city.
 The people who call Orem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orem residents report their race to be White, followed by Asian.
 Orem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.63% of the city’s residents.
-Important ancestries of people in Orem include German, Danish, Scottish, and Irish.
+People of Hispanic or Latino origin account for 16.02% of the city’s residents.
+Important ancestries of people in Orem include German, Danish, Scottish, and European.

 The most common language spoken in Orem is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Portuguese.